-Jesus promised that He would ask the Father and He will send "another advocate to help you and be with you forever-the Spirit of truth (vv.
-16-17).
-These 11 men reclining around the table were not extraordinary "super saints," instead, the Lord chose them because they were just like you and me-ordinary people.
-The religious leaders did not think much of them, thinking them uneducated like so many of us reading these words, but after they were filled with the Spirit at Pentecost, they astonished those who thought so little of them: "When they saw the courage of Peter and John and realized that they were unschooled, ordinary men, they were astonished and they took note that these men had been with Jesus" (Acts 4:13).
-The disciples were chosen for the very fact that they were ordinary, uneducated men so that the glory and power of God could be made evident.
+Jesus promised that He would ask the Father and He would send "another advocate to help you and be with you forever-the Spirit of truth" (vs. 16-17).
+These eleven men reclining around the table were not extraordinary "super saints;" instead, the Lord chose them because they were just like you and me-ordinary people.
+The religious leaders had little regard for the disciples, thinking them uneducated and not seminary (yeshiva) trained in the five books of Moses.
+However, after the disciples were filled with the Spirit at Pentecost, they astonished those who thought so little of them: "When they saw the courage of Peter and John and realized that they were unschooled, ordinary men, they were astonished and they took note that these men had been with Jesus" (Acts 4:13).

+The Apostles were chosen because they were ordinary, uneducated men so that the glory and power of God could be made evident.
 They were not great men of God; they were men of a Great God.
-The Lord's choice of men should encourage us all as we stop to consider what an all-powerful God can do with ordinary men and women such as you and I. Luke, the writer of the Gospel of Luke, spoke about this promise of the Holy Spirit in his second book, the Book of Acts:
+The Lord's choice of men should encourage us all when we consider what an all-powerful God can do with ordinary men and women like you and me.
+Luke, the writer of the Gospel of Luke, spoke about this promise of the Holy Spirit in his second book, the Book of Acts: